 Wow, that is hard as I have had so many lovely moments as a child.
 I think a moment I most remember is going to see the red squirrels near Liverpool, England where my Grandad and cousins live.
 It is by the sea and as you walk through the pine forests you can feed the wild red squirrels.
 I returned here a few months ago.
 There are not as many squirrels as I remember but they are still there.

 And here are my nominations for the Versatile Blogger Award.
 These guys are great and you should really check them out.

 This couple have come up with the great concept of talking to other travellers about travel whilst drinking a bottle of wine and they stop once they have finished said bottle.
 The unique concept of their blog makes them worthy of a nomination for the Versatile Blogger Award.
-Check out their podcast on Sound Cloud and in addition their interview with me HERE.
+Check out their podcast on Sound Cloud.

 Sara has some great posts on Africa.
 However, she also has some really interesting places beyond hence her blog name.
 Check out her Travellers Tales post which features me, HERE .

 Bianca’s blog focuses on fair travel.
 She has been to 41 countries and has some really interesting posts.
 Check out her ethical eateries and her destinations list to know why I nominated her for this Versatile Blogger Award.

 A great blog covering a range of subjects; fashion, beauty, food and health as well as travel.
 Check out her 10 reasons to travel solo once in your life.